jojorichard/Fluorescence_Raman_normalisation/documentation /Features_description.md

 # ⚡Fluorescence spectroscopy analysis⚡

 ## :warning: WARNING :warning:
-To be read by the package properly dataframe containing the EEM matrice need to be standardised in a particular way please refer to the "Implementation of a new file format.md" to see the form required.
+The dataframe containing the EEM matrice needs to be specifically standardised to ensure the proper package's functioning.
+Please refer to the "Implementation of a new file format.md" to see the form required.

 ## 💡Main features 💡